eToThePiIPower/quotebook/README.md

 * It would be to offer offline capabilities since I'm often on the subway when reading the passages that inspire me.

+This project is a small personal project not really meant for production use.
+Please utilize caution if you plan to deploy it.

 ## System dependencies

 * Ruby 2.5.1
-* postgresql
+* Rails 5.2+

-## Configuration
+* postgresql (9.5+, untested on earlier) ## Configuration

-I'm using Spring & Guard so you may need to use the binstub versions instead of the standard commands.
+We're using Spring & Guard so you may need to use the binstub versions instead of the standard commands.

 ```